Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 ## Reduce Power

-There is a low power mode that can be enabled by software in modules when they are inactive and can minimize power consumption, but the value consummed cannot be considered negligible that why to extend more life battery I searched for latch switch circuit that can cut-off definitly power from modules connected to Arduino and thus reducing significantly power consumption.
+There is a low power mode that can be enabled by software in modules when they are inactive and can minimize power consumption, but the consumed value is not negliglible.
+For this reason, and with an aim to extend the battery life, I searched for latch switch circuit that can definitely cut power off from modules, and hence significantly reducing power consumption.

 ## Solar Panel